Kegel exercises are one of the best natural ways to control urinary incontinence.

-Who can benefit from Kegel exercises?
+Who benefits from Kegels?
 Anyone, at any age, who suffers urinary incontinence or leaks urine.
-While the exercise mainly helps those with stress urinary incontinence, it can also help those with another common type, urge incontinence from overactive bladder.
-With urge incontinence, you have a sudden urge to urinate and don't always make it to the bathroom.
-Men with urinary incontinence problems can do Kegel exercises, too.
-Studies on men have shown that these exercises improve urinary incontinence that can happen after prostate surgery.
+While the exercise mainly helps those with stress urinary incontinence, it can also work if you have urge incontinence from overactive bladder.
+This causes a sudden urge to pee.
+You might not always make it to the bathroom.
+Men can do Kegel exercises to control urinary incontinence that can happen after prostate surgery.

-How are Kegel exercises done?
-To exercise the pelvic floor muscle, pretend you are trying to stop the flow of urine.
+How do you do them?
+Pretend you're trying to stop the flow of pee.
 Pull in and squeeze those muscles.
 Hold the squeeze for about 10 seconds, then rest for 10 seconds.
 Try for three or four sets of 10 contractions every day.

-How do Kegel exercises help?
-Kegel exercises strengthen the muscles that help control the urethra.
-When these muscles are weak, the result can be urinary incontinence.
+How do Kegels help?
+They strengthen the muscles that help control the urethra.
+When these muscles are weak, you can't control the flow as well.

-When and where should I do Kegel exercises?
+When and where should I do them?
 The beauty of Kegels is that you can really do them just about anywhere, anytime.
-No one would know unless you tell them what you are doing.
-Try doing a few sets of Kegels when you are in your car, sitting at your desk, or watching TV.
-To be sure you are doing Kegels correctly, ask your doctor or the nurse to describe the proper form.
+No one will know unless you tell them.
+Try a few sets in your car, at your desk, or while you watch TV.
+To be sure you have it right, ask your doctor or the nurse to describe the proper form.
 They can also check that you are doing them correctly.